NotTolerable/ai-interview-platform/README.md

+Made by: Babisan Pirapakaran, Allen Abraham, Jaloliddin Satimov, Farid Jamshid

-# HackCanadaApp
+# Behaviourly

-HackCanadaApp is an AI-powered interview preparation platform with a React frontend and Python backends.
+Behaviourly is an AI-powered interview preparation platform with a React frontend and Python backends.
 It combines interview discovery, personalized prep context, mock interviews, and multimodal feedback (speech, stress/body-language cues, and answer quality).

 ## What this repo contains